clinia/react-vision/doc/connectors/README.md

 ---
 ## 1.3 Exposed Props
-The following properties will be used by the connector if they are specified on the wrapped component.
+The following properties will be used by the connector if they are specified on the wrapped component:
 <br/><br/>

 ### `defaultRefinement`